mathworks-ref-arch/matlab-on-aws/releases/R2023b/README.md

 1. Look for the key named `NiceDCVConnection` and click on it
 1. In the login screen that's displayed, use the username `ubuntu` and the password you specified while setting up the stack in [Step 2](#step-2-configure-the-stack).

+If you chose to enable browser access for MATLAB, then:
+1. Expand the **Outputs** section in the *Stack Details* page.
+1. Look for the key named `BrowserConnection` and click on it
+1. On the login screen, use the password you specified while deploying the stack in [Step 2](#step-2-configure-the-stack) as the 'auth token' to authenticate.
+1. Browser access for MATLAB is enabled using `matlab-proxy`, a MathWorks&reg; developed Python&reg; package.
+For more information on `matlab-proxy`, refer to [matlab-proxy GitHub repository](https://github.com/mathworks/matlab-proxy).

 ## Step 4.
 Start MATLAB
 Double-click the MATLAB icon on the virtual machine desktop to start MATLAB.
-The first time you start MATLAB, you need to enter your MathWorks&reg; Account credentials to license MATLAB.
+The first time you start MATLAB, you need to enter your MathWorks Account credentials to license MATLAB.
 For other ways to license MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

 >**Note**: It may take up to a minute for MATLAB to start the first time.